top of page

 FBCF9A64-C9EF-4A04-BB43-BF94D913B5D9_1_2

-Jacob Bourgeois, USA
+Jacob Bourgeois, US

 I am not what you would call a knowledgeable birder, and in fact I had never taken a trip fully devoted to bird watching aside from the occasional road trip or small-scale walking survey.
 But I love learning about the natural world wherever I go, and the Middle East has always played a special role in my life.
 Greg is one of the few people I know who has managed to bring a passion for birding and natural history generally to a region that has so much to offer, but that receives strikingly little attention.